 To be ripped in future

-- Roketz game demo (MED)
+- Roketz demo and full game (MED)

 - SSI Eye of the Beholder 1 & 2 (SMUS with extensions)